trayio/falafel/README.md

       defaultJsonPath: '$.auth.access_token'
     }
   }

 };
 ```

+__Tip:__ if you'd like to disable global schemas a particular message, specify `globals: false` in the message `schema.js` file.

 ## Private methods

 Sometimes you'll want to create an internal method that should not be exposed to
 the UI.
 Typically the main use for this will be a generic method called in
 `before`, providing key data to enable the main method to run.

 This is simple - just **don't add** a `schema.js` file in the message folder.